+All puppies are born with bright pink noses, which usually become darker in color over the first few weeks of their lives.
 A few yellow Labradors noses will remain the same pink color, some other noses will darken but only to a light brown shade, others will become completely black.

 Yellow Labradors will have one of three possible gene combinations in order to be yellow.
 These will be:

+Any combination including ‘ee’ will result in a yellow coat.
 But the ‘Bee’ colors are still contributing factors in determining the shade of the Labrador’s nose, as this is influenced by melanin, which is in turn influenced by the ‘Bee’ gene.

 A yellow Labrador with the genes eeBB or eeBb will have a black nose and eye rims, because ‘B’ puts a greater density of melanin into each cell.
 Resulting in a darker color being shown on the skin.